Thrace, Abdera

 309 BCE

 Lysimachos obtains control over parts of Thrace, including Abdera.
+He destroys Kardia to provide inhabitants for Lysimachia.

 196 BCE

-Romans declare Abdera a free city.
+Romans declare Abdera and Sestos free cities.

 170 BCE